vrianta/agai/component/readme.md

 ## How It Works
 - On startup, the package loads all JSON files in `./components/`.
-- If the DB table is empty, it inserts the JSON values as defaults.
+- If the DB table is empty, it InsertRows the JSON values as defaults.
 - If the DB table has data, it loads from DB and updates the local JSON file.
 - All data is accessible as a map in Go, keyed by the primary key.
 - You can reload or dump data at any time.